Martin-von-Boehlen/AzTfBeginnersCourse/Exercises/100_Tools.md

 #
-# Tools for your ~/bin can be dound in ./tools
+# Tools for your ~/bin can be found in ./tools
 #

-# Tools

 ## Setup
 Last lines in .bash_profile